-Pedestrian survey and subsurface testing were conducted on March 7, 2017 by Windy McElroy, PhD and Jeffrey Lapinad.
+Pedestrian survey and subsurface testing were conducted on June 21 and 22, 2016 by Windy McElroy, PhD and Jeffrey Lapinad.
 McElroy served as Principal Investigator, overseeing all aspects of the project.

 For the pedestrian survey, the ground surface was visually inspected for surface archaeological remains, with transects walked for the entire area.
-Archaeologists were spaced approximately 5 m apart.
-Of the .026 ha (.065 ac.) survey area, 100% was covered on foot.
-Vegetation was very light, consisting of landscaped grass with a few small coconut trees, and did not affect visibility.
+Archaeologists were spaced approximately 10 m apart.
+Of the .136 ha (.335 ac.) survey area, 100% was covered on foot.
+Vegetation was generally very light, consisting of landscaped grass with a few large trees, and did not affect visibility.
+Archaeological sites and their boundaries were identified visually.

-A test trench (TR) was excavated in one location within the project area.
+Test trenches (TR) were excavated in seven locations throughout the project area.
 The excavation strategy was approved by SHPD beforehand via email.
-A mini excavator was used for excavation of the trench (Figure 8).
-Vertical provenience was measured from the surface.
-A profile was drawn and photographed, and sediments were described using Munsell soil color charts and a sediment texture flowchart (Thien 1979).
-The trench location was recorded with a 3 m-accurate Garmin GPSmap 62st, and the trench was backfilled after excavation.
+A mini excavator was used for excavation of the trenches (Figure 8).
+Vertical provenience was measured from the surface, and trenches were excavated to sea water where possible.
+Profiles were drawn and photographed, and sediments were described using Munsell soil color charts and a sediment texture flowchart (Thien 1979).
+Trench locations were recorded with a 3 m-accurate Garmin GPSmap 62st, and all trenches were backfilled after excavation.